Quadrifolium/OriginalPlanOnWeibo/_posts/WeChat/2017-12-23-WeChat-Original-Plan.md

 19th Dec., Flight from Beijing to Shanghai
 20th Dec., *Yi AN Good Night* Episode 6 on Hongdou Live
 21st Dec., *Yi AN Good Night* special episode for #1221HappyBirthdayLinMo
-22nd Dec., manga released; *Go on Strike!
+22nd Dec., manga release; *Go on Strike!
 Painters* Episode 4 on Bilibili
 23rd Dec., signing session in Baozou Super-fun Energy Exhibition in Shanghai